 Curators as researchers need powerful tools for searching the web and their own content.
-Learn how Kauthor solves these problems.
-This is post 4 in a series of posts examining Kauthor features against Robin Good’s criteria for the ideal content curation tool.
+Learn how KBrowser solves these problems.
+This is post 4 in a series of posts examining KBrowser features against Robin Good’s criteria for the ideal content curation tool.

 - Can you search for content from within the content curation tool?